LinearBoost/LinearBoostTutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to LinearBoost's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**LinearBoost** is a Python library for classification.
+It is built by boosting a linear classifier, named SEFR.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+You can read SEFR `at arXiv <https://arxiv.org/abs/2006.04620>`_.
 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.